SymmetryLabs/SLStudio/README.md

 If you forget to run this, gradle will prompt you to.

-Once you've set `JAVA_HOME`, you can run UIv2 using:
+Once you've done that, you can rebuild the UI library (which is saved to libs/libslimgui.{so,dylib,dll}) by running:

-    ./gradlew runUIv2

-If you edit `slimgui`, the native code library used for drawing the GUI in UIv2, you will need to rebuild the prebuilt slimgui shared library in the libs folder.
-You can do that by running:

     ./gradlew genPrebuiltSlimgui